nestauk/ojd_daps_skills/docs/index.md

 We currently support three different taxonomies to map onto: the European Commission’s European Skills, Competences, and Occupations (ESCO), Lightcast’s Open Skills and a “toy” taxonomy developed internally for the purpose of testing.

-If you’d like to learn more about the models used in the library, please refer to the model card page.
+If you’d like to learn more about the models used in the library, please refer to [the model card page](source/model_card.md).
+For more information on how we labelled the training data for the models see [the labelling page](source/labelling.md).
+A more in depth discussion of the pipeline and evaluation of it can be found in [the pipeline summary and metrics page](source/pipeline_summary.md).

 You may also want to read more about the wider project by reading: